fastforwardlabs/steganos/blog.md

 Thanks to [Manny](https://twitter.com/MannyMoss) for his great edits!

 PS: If you want to make sure you _aren't_ being tracked this way, simply make sure you only copy the ASCII transliterated version of text!
+In some systems, this is done by selecting the "Copy as Plain Text" option.